hairlesshobo/jack-tools/md/jack-data.md

 in frames, `write` is the output block size (also in frames), `type` is output data type (either `u8` or `f32`), `udp` is the port number to send OSC packets to.
-The packets are sent as `/data` messages withe the first four arguments (ie. nc, read, write and type) followed by the resampled (if required) interleaved audio data.
+The packets are sent as `/data` messages with the first four arguments (ie. nc, read, write and type) followed by the resampled (if required) interleaved audio data.